 A Month to Reflect on Our Loss

 On a personal note, this is the month I reflect on the women I’ve lost in my life due to breast cancer.
-Today I thought of “Connie” (name changed to protect the privacy of the family) and how hard she fought for more time with her granddaughter.
+Today I thought of a woman I had worked with for 15 years.
+Let's call her “Connie” (name changed to protect the privacy of the family) and how hard she fought for more time with her granddaughter.

 The Heart of Her Family

 I worked with Connie and through the years we created a bond over shared recipes and family stories.
 She was the heart of her family—held the matriarchal role and was the main moneymaker, with a retired spouse, one adult son and granddaughter living with her.

 She and her granddaughter were inseparable, with a close bond since her granddaughter’s birth.
 Connie was the one who raised her granddaughter, cared for her, put her through college.
 She had pictures of her granddaughter strewn all around her cubical area—from birth throughout childhood and into adulthood.